Brian582/TicTacToe/README.md

 Your also able to create an account to save your stats from the game or you can play as a guest.
 Stats in the game would be how many times you won/lost a game and how many games you played in total.

-With SQL, I made a database that stores all the player's stats if they log in with their account.
+With SQLite, I made a database that stores all the player's stats if they log in with their account.
 Nothing is saved when you play as a guest.

 When the program runs, a menu will be displayed to show all the options that are available for the program.